|Uses||Rhythm, Lead, Crunch, Clean|

 You can get the Caliburn to do high gain and it’s pretty decent but I did have to process it a little more than I usually would to harness a few of the unwanted frequencies created by pushing it a little passed it’s comfort zone.
 Still, it will do it well.

-I added the Kuassa Efektor Fuzz plugin to see about the doomier side to the Caliburn.
+I often toss in fuzz plugins to engage the doomier side to the Caliburn.
 The answer is yes it can do stoner/doom.
-The efektor fuzz is an awesome pedal and a great mix with the Caliburn.
+The Efektor Fuzz from Kuassa is an awesome mix of fuzz effects and a great mix with the Caliburn.
 The added strength in this department put the plugin into our list of the best Marshall sims and it will likely make a few more lists in the future.

-The sim gives all of the amps clean tones even though two of them don’t have clean channels.
+The sim gives all of the amps clean tones even though two of them don’t have clean channels in their traditional hardware form.
 It’s just an added bonus really.
-The cleans are a little bland at times, you can liven them up with some EQ and reverb to get them to take more shape.
+The cleans are a little bland at times, you can liven them up with some brighter impulses, reverb and single coil pickups.